Latvia: Risk Assessment

 Business Climate Rating

-- Domestic financial system dominated by Swedish banks (85% of domestic credit)
+- Domestic financial system dominated by Swedish banks (47% of all assets)

 - Efforts to improve the regulation of the offshore financial system